 I took all of the photos for this mother's day album.
 Unlike my other pages, I decided to choose photos of plants and food.
 I enlarged the lavender plant's photo to use as my focal point and made the food photos smaller.
-I didn't have enough photos of food so added a picture of the flower basket we bought for our daughter (she is the mother of our grand dogs).
+I didn't have enough photos of food so added a picture of the flower basket we bought for our daughter (she is the mom of our grand dogs).

 I had to make sure the pictures are the right size for the page, so I printed them out in 3 by 3 inches.
 The main photo is close to 4-inches by 6 ½-inches.
 I edged each photo with a black Sharpie.
 On the side note: I'm beginning to use Sharpies more because it adds less ink, dries very quickly, and is always handy.

-My title is cut from an old Quick Kutz font, processed through the Xyron 250 sticker
+fonts, my title is cut from an old Quick Kutz font, processed through the Xyron 250 sticker

 maker, and adhered to the page.

-The thing I really like about this layout is the strip journaling.
+The thing I really like about this page layout is the strip journaling.
 This is a technique I use frequently and it always surprises me that there are scrappers out there who are not familiar with the technique.